Africa

 Today enjoy a full day excursion driving 2-hours across the dry scrubland of the Magellanic Steppe to Torres del Paine National Park - a 242,000 hectare UNESCO World Heritage Site famous for its soaring mountains, electric-blue lakes and many glaciers.

-At Grey Lake we walk across a hanging bridge over the Pingo River to its shores.
+After an included lunch, we continue to Grey Lake where you can walk across a hanging bridge over the Pingo River to its shores.
 From here you can walk 30-minutes each way to get closer views of the spectacular blue icebergs that have fallen from the Grey Glacier, which can be seen in the distance.

 Note: Sometimes this tour operates in the reverse direction.